Why Specs Matter: Breaking Down Barriers to Sustainable Concrete

 The Problem with Legacy

 Prescriptive specs are so prevalent in the industry, they can be difficult to change.
-Concrete producers often say things like, “We genuinely care about our community and the environment and we want to adopt sustainable solutions, but our market won’t allow us to.”
+Concrete producers often say things like, “We genuinely care about our community and the environment and we want to adopt sustainable solutions, but our market won’t allow us to do this.”

 There is a misconception that more cement makes better concrete.
 However, research over the past 100 years has shown that it’s not cement content that controls the strength or permeability of concrete, its water to cementing materials ratio.
 In some cases, more cement can actually result in poorer concrete.
 In all cases, over-prescribed cement increases the embodied carbon of the concrete.